All flight path maps/Rome to Barcelona

 The North Atlantic is frequently overcast.
 Best views are in the Arctic summer when conditions are clearest over Greenland.

-What is the best side of plane for Rome to Barcelona?
+What is the best side for Rome to Barcelona?